The Norwegian Constitution was adopted on 17 May 1814 and is the second oldest written Constitution in the World still in existence.

 Such proposals cannot be considered by the Storting until one of the first three years of the next parliamentary term, a system that provides an opportunity for the electorate to have its say through the election of the new Parliament.
 The proposal is considered by the Storting in a sitting in which at least two-thirds of the members of the Storting must be present to constitute a quorum.
 Of these, at least two-thirds must vote in favour of the proposal in order for it to be adopted.

-After an overall linguistic revision in 1903, the language of the Constitution has basically remained unaltered, and the 1903 norm is still used when changes to the Constitution are proposed.
+After a full linguistic revision in 1903, the language of the Constitution basically remained unaltered until May 2014.
+During this period the 1903 norm was used when constitutional amendments were proposed.